Featuring cherry tomatoes and a quick Mediterranean cilantro sauce, this mouthwatering Vegan Green Bean Salad is easy to make in 20 minutes.

 - Olive oil: Use the best quality extra virgin olive oil you can, but you don't need to spend a lot.
 Costco's Kirkland brand organic EVOO is highly rated and a staple in my kitchen.

 - Salt and pepper: Start with a little, then taste and add more, if needed.

 For the complete list of ingredients with measurements plus recipe instructions, please see the recipe card at the bottom of this post.

 Trim and blanch

 Blanching, or lightly cooking the beans, is a great way to ensure they stay bright green and crisp.
 No one wants soggy gray beans in their salad.

 First line up the green beans up on a cutting board and trim the stem ends.
 Then prepare an ice bath by placing cold water and ice cubes in a large bowl and set aside.
 Now you're ready to blanch the beans:

 - In a large pan, bring 1 to 2 inches of water to a boil.
 You want enough water to just cover the beans.
 Add the whole trimmed green beans to the pot.
 Allow them to cook for about 2 minutes until they are bright green.
 Do not overcook the beans.

 - Quickly remove the beans from the water with kitchen tongs and place them in the ice bath to stop the cooking.
 Allow them to cool completely before making the salad.

-What makes this salad really special is the flavorful cilantro sauce.
+What makes this vegan green bean salad really special is the flavorful cilantro sauce.
 It's made like pesto in a food processor, but with cilantro instead of basil.